 The day the writing was done, the edits finished, the colouring pages inserted, and the cover ready to go was a very exciting day!
 I uploaded my manuscript to Amazon’s Kindle Direct Publishing service and hit PUBLISH!
 Then I had to wait a few days for them to approve the book… and a few more weeks before I finally held the first copies of my book in my hands.

 Now, I’m learning the ropes of book marketing.
 Writing a kids book was just the first step—it won’t help any parents if they don’t hear about it!
+So far, my marketing efforts include launching an Instagram channel for my kids saint books, getting book reviews, and setting up interviews about my book.

 Have you written a book for kids, or thought about it?
 What tips would you share on how to write a kids book?